AlexAs33/I.Web_P1_GitRace/REPORT.md

     - Defined a messageSource bean that loads messages*.properties files.
     - Used UTF-8 encoding to support accents and special characters.
     - Used setFallbackToSystemLocale(false) in order to avoid using language server's locale.
+3. **Updated HelloController:**
+    - Modified both controllers to accept an optional lang parameter.
+    - If lang is not provided, the original behaviour is preserved.
+4. **Adapted HellControllerUnitTests:**
+    - Updated the unit tests to provide a messageSource when creating both controllers.
+    - Added null as default for the lang, to keep the test with their original behaviour.

 ## Technical Decisions
 1. **Internationalization (i18n):**